recisio/libkfsocketio-cpp/README.md

 This project is made as an internal DLL binding for our own needs, it may or may not be what you're looking for.

+⚠️ This project is under development, all the features may not be available yet ⚠️

 ## Project install

 * Download boost http://www.boost.org/